Gobindpreet9/portfolio-app-2.0/site_data/blog/open-source-deep-dive.md

 Yet open source remains paradoxical.
 Why would talented developers give away their work for free?
 I've seen open source maintainers get frustrated when people use their software without contributing back.
 Some projects thrive for decades; others burn out.
 So what do we really mean by "free software"?
 What drives these contributors?
 And how did we get here?
 In this piece, we'll explore the origins of open source, the motivations that fuel it, pivotal moments in its evolution, and what the future holds.

-## The Birth and Evolution of Open Source
+## The Birth of Open Source

 ### The Idealist: Richard Stallman and the Free Software Movement
 Open source didn't start with a business plan—it started with principle.
 The spark came from an unlikely place: a printer.
 In the 1980s, Richard Stallman, a prominent computer programmer and hacker, wanted to modify a Xerox 9700 printer to notify users when it jammed.
 Xerox refused to share the source code.
 Stallman saw this as a betrayal of the hacker spirit—the collaborative ethos of freely sharing knowledge and tools.
-Frustrated, he wrote the [GNU Manifesto](https://www.gnu.org/gnu/manifesto.en.html) and launched the [Free Software Movement](https://www.fsf.org/about/), declaring war on proprietary software.
+Frustrated, he wrote the [GNU Manifesto](https://www.gnu.org/gnu/manifesto.en.html) and launched the [Free Software Foundation](https://www.fsf.org/about/), declaring war on proprietary software.

+While the primary purpose of GNU was develop an entirely free Unix-like operating system, FSF was founded to provide organizational and legal structure for the free software movement and GNU project.
+It handles responsibilites like licensing, awareness campaigns, resources and certifications.
+GNU General Public License was vital contribution that we shall discuss later.

 Stallman's vision was radical: software should be free; not just in cost, but in freedom.
 Users should be able to inspect it, modify it, and share it.
 This wasn't about money; it was about power and control.